negue/meme-box/tutorials/getting_started.md

   or enable in your browser to play media files without user events :)
   > not needed for OBS itself :tada:

-If you add to OBS - better use your usual stream/screen size, and then move the clips around using the [`advanced options`](./screen_clip_advanced_settings.md).
+If you add to OBS - better use your usual stream/screen size, and then move the visible media around using the [`advanced options`](./screen_media_advanced_settings.md).

 - Go to `Media` page, press `Preview` this will trigger the selected URL targets